 Truly Circular 3D Printing

-In a studio on the IJ in Amsterdam, the start-up vanPlestik is located.
+In a studio along the IJ in Amsterdam, the start-up vanPlestik is based.

 Here, young entrepreneurs Nout Kooij and Sam van Til use a self-built 3D printer to create various objects and everyday items from plastic waste.
-They use recycled plastic because they aim to fully embrace truly circular 3D printing.
+They work with recycled plastic to fully embrace the concept of truly circular 3D printing.

 Only recycled plastic